Demonstrating Impact in Research, Practice and Education

 How to get there?
 If you come from abroad, the Zurich Airport is the closest to St. Gallen.
 From there, a direct train to St. Gallen leaves every half an hour.
 From the main station in St. Gallen, you can walk to the MLE-Haus (uphill!) or take the bus number 9.

 Where to stay?
 There are hotels and hostels within St. Gallen near the main station.
-Airbnbs are also readily available in the city.
+B&Bs are also readily available in the city.